 Any potential vendor should be stable and known to provide a reasonable quality of service.
 These are not, on the whole, subjective qualities; it should not be difficult to determine a company's reputation.
 Nonetheless, it pays to ask for details and evidence.
 When was the company founded and by whom?
+What is their policy on subcontracting and partnering?
+How many staff members do they have with expertise in your specific project area?
 Have they been around long enough for your needs?
-Do they have a track record providing the product or service required?
+Do they have a track record providing the specific product or service required?
 How big are they, both in dollar volume and personnel?
-Does size matter?
-A small-dollar vendor with the right expertise and/or product and a good track record may be better than a large one with more dispersed business resources bringing in dollars.
-Also know that many electronic discovery vendors which were scanning and coding operations yesterday claim to be experts in electronic discovery today; as with the selection of any expert, one must get behind the representations.
-Ask for client references, and use them (NDA's may prohibit disclosure of some references).
+Does size matter?7 A small-dollar vendor with the right expertise and/or product and a good track record may be better than a large one with more dispersed business resources bringing in dollars.
+Also know that many electronic discovery vendors that were scanning and coding operations yesterday claim to be experts in electronic discovery today; as with the selection of any expert, one must get behind the representations.
+Ask for client references, and use them (NDAs may prohibit disclosure of some references).
 Take a look at prior testimony and court opinions involving the vendor where available.
 Remember, it is possible the vendor may need to provide testimony regarding the transparency of the process.
-As with law firms, remember also that retention involves retaining a specific person or team as well, not just the "company".
+As with law firms, remember that retention also involves retaining a specific person or team as well, not just the "company."
 (See "About the Personnel" below).